EqualExperts/data-engineering-exercise-python/README.md

 ### Final notes
 Please include instructions about your strategy and important decisions you made.
 Also please answer the following questions:
-- How did you meet the data scientist needs?
+- How did you meet the needs of a data scientist?
 - How did you ensure data quality?
 - What would need to change for the solution scale to work with a 10TB dataset with new data arriving each day?